KannetiJhansi/Taxare/README.md

 # Taxare
-Web application that connects users and CA
+A web application that connects users and CA
+This application is built using Python and Flask.